Michael-Equi/ROV_Test_Bench/ros_workspace/src/rov_description/README.md

  * What exactly deos this Node do
  * Where does it run
  * What are its dependencies
- * Any other extra information that should be known about this node (dynamic reconfigs, params, etc.)
+ * Any other extra information that should be known about this node (dynamic reconfigures, params, etc.)

 ## Launch Information